Onemind-Services-LLC/cloudmydc-docs/docs/Database/MySQL-MariaDB-Percona/Connection to Applications/Node.js Connection.md

 **MySQL**, **MariaDB**, and **Percona** are among of the most popular open source SQL databases, used by world’s largest organizations.
 In this guide we’ll overview a simple example of **Node.js** application connection to MySQL or MariaDB server.

-1. Log into your PaaS account and [Create an environment](/docs/EnvironmentManagement/Setting%20Up%20Environment) with MySQL (or MariaDB) database server, we’ll also add a NodeJS compute node for this tutorial.
+1. Log into your PaaS account and [create an environment](/docs/EnvironmentManagement/Setting%20Up%20Environment) with MySQL (or MariaDB) database server, we’ll also add a NodeJS compute node for this tutorial.

 <div style={{
     display:'flex',